The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Dust Reverberation Analysis

+Our lag analysis is a two-step progress, as introduced in \cite{Lyu2019}: we first interpolate the driving light curve (usually in the optical) with a damped random walk (DRW) model and smooth it when necessary, and then this light curve model is shifted along the time axis and scaled along the amplitude axis to match the driven light curve (usually in the IR).
+Besides quantifying the time lag between the IR and optical variability, we can constrain their relative variation amplitudes.
+For two lags, the reverberation signal is

+The first two terms on the right of the equation represent two reverberation signals; AMP$_1$, AMP$_2$ are the ratios between the optical light curve and the corresponding IR reverberation flux amplitude, and $<F(t-\Delta t_1)_\text{OPT}>$, $<F(t-\Delta t_2)_\text{OPT}>$ denote the smoothed optical light curve model with different time lags.
+The third term $F_\text{const.}$ is the sum of all non-variable components.
+A single lag is described by setting AMP$_2$ = 0.

-To find the best-fit parameters and their uncertainties, we use the Dynamic Nested Sampling package, {\it Dynesty}, to estimate the the fitting parameters and Bayesian posteriors \citep{dynesty}.
-Compared with other methods such as Markov chain Monte Carlo or the Levenberg-Marquardt technique, the fitting of {\it Dynesty} does not require any initial guess of the parameter values and can detect model degeneracies in the parameter space efficiently. { As the maximum a posteriori (MAP) values of the parameters make the maximum conditional probability of matching the observed data given a model weighted by a prior, we mainly quote such parameters numbers as the ``best fit'' of the data.
-To describe the parameter uncertainties, the 1-D marginalized posteriors, i.e., the median parameter value with 2-$\sigma$ ``uncertainties'' (i.e., 2.5\%, 50\% and 97.5\% quantiles), are also used when necessary. }
+{ There are a number of approaches to evaluating the lag between the light curves.
+In \cite{Lyu2019}, we used a high degree of smoothing of the driving light curve to retrieve the dust reverberation signals.
+Despite sampling with WISE data generally well below the Nyquist rate, we obtained consistent time lag measurements compared with the classical cross-correlation analysis and with the expectation that the lags would scale with the square root of the AGN luminosity.
+In this approach, a $\chi^2$ minimization can be used (see Appendix C2 in \citealt{Lyu2019}).
+However, we have much better sampling for the near-infrared bands (JHKL) in NGC 4151 and can go beyond the high degree of smoothing we used previously (and in this paper at N-band).
+We smooth only very modestly with the DRW technique to fill in gaps, leaving the potential lag times intact.
+To find the best-fit parameters and their uncertainties for these data, we use the Dynamic Nested Sampling package, {\it Dynesty}, to estimate the fitting parameters and Bayesian posteriors \citep{dynesty}.} Compared with other methods such as Markov chain Monte Carlo or the Levenberg-Marquardt technique, the fitting of {\it Dynesty} does not require any initial guess of the parameter values and can detect model degeneracies in the parameter space efficiently. {As the maximum a posteriori (MAP) values of the parameters provide the maximum conditional probability of matching the observed data given a model weighted by a prior, we mainly quote such parameters as the ``best fit'' to the data.
+To describe the parameter uncertainties, the 1-D marginalized posteriors, i.e., the median parameter value with 2-$\sigma$ ``uncertainties'' (i.e., 2.5\%, 50\% and 97.5\% quantiles), are also used when necessary. { To check the validity of these results independently, we have also used the interpolated cross correlation function (ICCF) method recommended by \citet{Peterson1998} and the improved ICCF (I$^2$CCF of Guo et al. (2021, in prep.) for the cross-correlation analysis between the IR light curves. }}

+{ In Section~\ref{sec:IRcorr}, we first use a one-lag model to determine the lags of the infrared J, H, and L bands relative to the K-band, confirming the existence of a secondary dust time lag at the longer wavelengths (as previewed in Section~\ref{sec:first-look}).
+Next, in Section~\ref{sec:fullreverb} we apply a two-lag analysis between the optical and IR light curves and put constraints on the time lags, dust temperatures and variablity amplitudes of the IR reverberation signals from the two dust components. }